-You’re probably familiar with plenty of iPhone camera apps and photo editing apps, but did you know there are many other types of app that can improve your mobile photography experience?
+You’re probably familiar with plenty of iPhone camera apps, photoshop apps, and photo editing apps, but did you know there are many other types of app that can improve your mobile photography experience?
 In this article you’ll discover a wide range of apps that form an essential part of any serious iPhone photographer’s toolkit.
 We’ll be looking at apps to help you plan your photo shoot, transfer, organize and back up your images, as well as print, sell and share your iPhone photos.

 iPhone photography isn’t just about taking and editing photos.
 There are other important and fun options to consider before and after taking a picture.